MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 #### Poor Stream Rate

-The poor stream rate (PSR) represents the organization’s overall percentage of streams that have poor quality.
-This metric is meant to highlight areas where your organization can concentrate effort to have the strongest impact toward reducing this value and improving the user experience, which is why [managed networks](#managed-vs-unmanaged-networks) are the primary focus when looking at PSR.
-External users are important too, but investigation differs on an organizational basis.
+The poor stream rate (PSR) indicates the organization’s overall percentage of streams that have poor quality.
+Reducing PSR will improve the user experience.
+This is why [managed networks](#managed-vs-unmanaged-networks) are the primary focus when looking at PSR.
+External users are important too, but investigation differs by organization.
 Consider providing best practices for external users, and investigate external calls independently from the overall organization.

-The actual measurement in CQD varies by workload, but for the purposes of the Quality Experience Review we focus primarily on the _Audio Poor Percentage_ measurement.
+The actual measurement in CQD varies by workload, but for the purposes of this guide, we focus primarily on the _Audio Poor Percentage_ measurement.
 PSR is made up of the five network metric averages described in the following table.
 For a stream to be classified as poor, only one metric needs to exceed the defined threshold.
 CQD provides the “Poor Due To…” measurements to better understand what condition caused the stream to be classified as poor.
 To learn more, read [Stream classification in CQD](stream-classification-in-call-quality-dashboard.md).

 _Table 1 - Audio poor quality metrics_